IOC president Bach coy as members call for rule change to extend his term

-MUMBAI, Oct 15 — Julian Guyer International Olympic Committee president Thomas Bach refused to rule out standing for another term as several members called today for a change of rules that would let him extend his time in office.
+MUMBAI, Oct 15 — International Olympic Committee president Thomas Bach refused to rule out standing again as several members called Sunday for a change of rules that would let him extend his time in office.

-The German was elected for a first eight-year term in 2013 and re-elected for a further four-year spell in 2021.
+The German was first elected for an eight-year term in 2013 and re-elected for a further four-year spell in 2021.

-Nevertheless, there were several calls for Bach to continue during today’s opening day of the 141st IOC Session in Mumbai.
+Nevertheless, there were several calls for Bach to continue during Sunday’s opening day of the 141st IOC Session in Mumbai.

-Luis Mejia Oviedo, the president of the Dominican Republic Olympic Committee, hailed Bach’s speech during yesterday’s opening ceremony when he announced plans to look at creating an eSports Games.
+Luis Mejia Oviedo, the president of the Dominican Republic Olympic Committee, hailed Bach’s speech during Saturday’s opening ceremony where he announced plans to look at creating an eSports Games.

 Oviedo, lauding Bach’s response to Russia’s invasion of Ukraine, said the IOC needs to “rely on the leadership which you have shown”.